nixiz0/Lux-Tools/README.md

     - For response tools, place your scripts in the `tools_response` folder.

 5. **(if needed) Create `select_tool.py`:**
-    - If your tool needs to take user input as a parameter, create a `select_tool.py` file listing the names of the functions that require user input.
+    If your tool needs to take user input as a parameter, create a `select_tool.py` file listing the names of the functions that require user input.

     ```python
     ["function_name"]
     ```
+    <br></br>

-    ---*Example for a tool that takes user input*--- On the `select_tool.py` you put: ["vocal_note"]
+    ---**Example for a tool that takes user input**---

+    On the `select_tool.py` you put: ["vocal_note"]

     On the `tools_list.py` you put: